In Healthcare Law

 This not only has business implications but also compliance implications.

-The MSO must charge a fair market value, and this has to be documented and justified an accounted for.
+The MSO must charge a fair market value, and this has to be documented and justified, and accounted for.

 2) Wild Successes.
-Another thing that could happen is the brand could be wildly successful, what happens then?
+Another thing that could happen is that the brand could be wildly successful, but what happens then?

 Now millions of dollars are made, the brand expands to a second location, goes across states, now who’s in control?
 Who can terminate whom?
 Who is actually riding the tide of adventure?